uikit/uikit-site/docs/pages/base.md

 <p class="uk-text-lead">This component provides the default style for all HTML elements.</p>

-The Base component utilizes the famous [Normalize.css](http://necolas.github.io/normalize.css/) to render all elements consistently across all browsers and applies the default style like colors, margins, font-sizes and more.
+The Base component utilizes the famous [Normalize.css](http://necolas.github.io/normalize.css/) to render elements consistently across all browsers and applies its default styling like colors, margins, font-sizes and more.

-**Note:** [Form](form.md), [Button](button.md) and [Table](table.md) elements are not normalized or styled by default.
-This happens in their specific compontent class.
-UIkit tries to apply as little style as possible to pain HTML elements to make it more robust and conflict free with 3rd party CSS.
+**Note** [Form](form.md), [Button](button.md) and [Table](table.md) elements are not normalized or styled by default.
+This happens in their specific component class.
+UIkit tries to apply as little styling as possible to plain HTML elements in order to remain robust and conflict free with 3rd party CSS.

+***

+## Links

+Turn text into hypertext using the <a href="#">&lt;a&gt;</a> element.
+You can also add the `.uk-link` class to a `<span>` or similar element to apply the default link styling.
+For additional styling options, take a look at the [Link component](link.md).

+***

 ## Text-level semantics